domagalahanna/bspk/docs/src/about.md

     anchor: "#global-section"
 intro:
   title: Our mission
-  content: To tailor differentiated customer experiences forging the most sustainable relationships
+  content: To create a better shopping experience for all people
   id: mission-section
 alignedImage:
   src: "/images/about/HappyWomenCustomer.jpg"
   alt: "Happy Customers"
 alignedText:
-  - Our name epitomizes our mission.
-BSPK a.k.a. bespoke, was conceived to customize exclusive user journeys capturing rich data while making each customer feel unique and inspired by informed recommendations.
+  - Our name represents our mission.
+BSPK a.k.a. bespoke, was conceived to create inclusive customer journeys through data while making each customer feel unique.
-  - Our proprietary engagement technology powers personalized human connections at the heart of <strong>transformative outcomes for our clients:</strong>
+  - Our proprietary engagement technology powers personalized human connections at the heart of <strong>transformative outcomes for our customers:</strong>
 shapedInfo:
   - title: Emotionally
     content: From famous companies to favorite brands